sentientmachin3/fuzzignore/README.md

 ## Usage

+There are no dependencies, you can just run it directly.

 ```language=python
 fuzzignore.py --auth-token [TOKEN]
 ```

 If omitted, the token will be loaded from the `GITHUB_AUTH_TOKEN` environment variable.